Clifford Brown: Personal life

-Brown married Emma LaRue Anderson (1933–2005), whom he called "Joy Spring", in Los Angeles, in 1954.
+In June 1954, Brown married Emma LaRue Anderson (1933–2005), whom he called "Joy Spring".
 The two had been introduced by Max Roach.
-They celebrated their marriage vows three times, partly because their families were on opposite coasts and partly because of their different religious denominations – Brown was Methodist and Anderson was Catholic.
+Clifford and LaRue celebrated their marriage vows three times, partly because their families were on opposite coasts and partly because of their different religious denominations – Brown was Methodist and Anderson was Catholic.
 They were first married in a private ceremony June 26, 1954, in Los Angeles (on Anderson's st birthday).
 They again celebrated their marriage in a religious setting on July 16, 1954, with the certificate being registered in Los Angeles County.
 A reception was held at the Tiffany Club where the Art Pepper/Jack Montrose Quintet had been replaced, a few days earlier, by the Red Norvo Trio with Tal Farlow and Red Mitchell.
 Anderson's parish priest followed them to Boston where, on August 1, 1954, they performed their marriage ceremony at Saint Richards Church in the Roxbury neighborhood.

+In 1955, Clifford and LaRue had a son, Clifford Brown Jr., who become a jazz broadcaster and educator.

 Brown stayed away from drugs and was not fond of alcohol.
 Rollins, who was recovering from heroin addiction, said that "Clifford was a profound influence on my personal life.
 He showed me that it was possible to live a good, clean life and still be a good jazz musician."
-Brown's enthusiasm to practice the trumpet was noted by Lou Donaldson, who said that he would "do lip exercises and mouth exercises all day."
+Brown's enthusiasm for practicing the trumpet was noted by Lou Donaldson, who said Clifford would "do lip exercises and mouth exercises all day."

 Death

 In June 1956, Brown and Richie Powell embarked on a drive to Chicago for their next appearance.
-Powell's wife Nancy was at the wheel so that Clifford and Richie could sleep.
-While driving at night in the rain on the Pennsylvania Turnpike, west of Bedford, she is presumed to have lost control of the car, which went off the road, killing all three in the resulting crash.
+Powell's wife Nancy was at the wheel so Clifford and Richie could sleep.
+While driving at night in the rain on the Pennsylvania Turnpike, she presumably lost control of the car which went off the road west of Bedford, killing all three in the resulting crash.
 Brown is buried in Mt.
 Zion Cemetery, in Wilmington, Delaware.